2403635900/STAGEN/README.md

 **Usage:**

-1. Prepare your dataset in the `data/` folder following the ICEWS14 format.
+1. Prepare your dataset in the `data/` folder.
 2. Train the model:
     ```bash
     python main.py